Using context to adapt to sensor drift: Related Work

-The mammalian olfactory system, which accomplishes the the hard problem of natural olfaction, often inspires odor processing algorithms \cite{marco_recent_2009}.
+Biology frequently deals with drift \cite{rule_causes_2019}.
+For instance olfactory systems are constantly adapting, predominantly through feedback mechanisms.
+This section details some such models from computer science and neuroscience \cite{marco_recent_2009}.
 One example is the KIII model, a dynamic network resembling the olfactory bulb and feedforward and feedback connections to and from the higher-level anterior olfactory nucleus and piriform cortex \cite{fu_pattern_2007}.
 Applied to an odor recognition task, KIII performed better than an artificial neural network under sensor drift and variable concentrations, a similar setting to the one in this paper.

 One prominent feature of the mammalian olfactory system is feedback connections to the olfactory bulb from higher-level processing regions.
 Activity in the olfactory bulb is heavily influenced by behavioral and value-based information \cite{kay_odor-_1999}, and in fact, the bulb receives more neural projections from higher-level regions than from the nose \cite{shipley_functional_1996}.
-In computational modeling, this principle has been taken into account by piriform cortical region modeling that recognizes familiar background odors through associative memory \cite{adams_top-down_2019}.
+In computational modeling, this principle has been taken into account by the piriform cortical region that recognizes familiar background odors through associative memory \cite{adams_top-down_2019}.
 It projects this information to the olfactory bulb to improve odor recognition when there are background odors.
 Following this same principle, the neural network classifier in this paper integrates context that is outside the immediate input signal.